Krapaince/c_json_tools/doc/function_index.rst

 The ``json_object_unset_element_by_key`` function unsets the element at ``key`` and remove it from the ``object``.
-Return the number of unset element.
+Return the number of unset elements.

 .. doxygengroup:: EditorUnsetObjectKey

 The ``json_object_unset_element_by_index`` function unsets the element at ``index`` and remove it from the ``object``.
-Return the number of unset element.
+Return the number of unset elements.

 .. doxygengroup:: EditorUnsetObjectIndex